Entrapment As A Defense

 Experienced Entrapment Attorneys Fighting For You

 Entrapment happens throughout Colorado counties, like Jefferson, Broomfield, and Adams counties, when law enforcement officials seek to create evidence in criminal cases.
 If you are being charged with a crime caused by a law enforcement official’s entrapment, don’t let them get away with punishing you for something they trapped you into doing.
-Call our experienced entrapment lawyers today at O'Malley and Sawyer, LLC, at 303-731-0719.
+Call our experienced entrapment lawyers today at Sawyer Legal Group, LLC, at 303-731-0719.
 Together, we can protect your future.